 Climate Change and Environmental Health Competencies

-HEART has been working since its creation to incorporate learning of the crucial links between climate and environmental changes and health in medical curricula, through the creation of a set of core competencies for integration in education nationwide.
+HEART has been working since its inception to incorporate learning of the crucial links between planetary health and human health into medical curricula at all Canadian medical schools.
 HEART’s aim is to create and incorporate an environmental health curriculum into all Canadian medical schools’ curricula by 2020.

 The following steps have been taken since the creation of HEART to meet this goal: Steps 1 & 2 – completed.
 Steps 3 through 6 – ongoing.